Nice hike going from Mestia to the group of alpine lakes (and beyond, because that's where the real fun starts)

 From Zugdidi to Mestia:

-Marshrutkas to Mestia leave from Zugdidi every day, there is at least one in late morning and one in the afternoon.
+Marshrutkas to Mestia depart daily, there is at least one in late morning and one in the afternoon.
 Morning marshrutka departs from the bus station situated by the bridge around 10 am (or even later if not full).
-Afternoon marshrutka waits for passengers of morning train from Tbilisi, which arrives around 14:30.
+Afternoon marshrutka waits for passengers of train from Tbilisi, which arrives around 14:30.
 Therefore, they wait in front of the Zugdidi train station.
 There might be some odd marshrutka in-between on you might get lucky and board marshrutka stopping at Zugdidi along its route to Mestia, but that cannot be guaranteed.

 Either way, the price of the ride is 40 GEL and the trip takes almost 4 hours, mostly due to a rather large pause these buses tend to make around Khaishi.

 If you get lucky or travel in a larger group, it could make more sense to secure your spot at shared taxi that depart from the station by the bridge (and in the afternoon from train station as well).
-The price tends to be 200 GEL per the whole car (50 GEL pp if the taxi is full), but varies depending on the situation.
+The price tends to be 300 GEL per the whole car (70 GEL pp if the taxi is full), but varies depending on the situation.
 Trip is faster since any break is optional, takes 3 hours or so.

 From Tbilisi to Mestia:

 Few years ago, the best option used to be the overnight train to Zugdidi.
 However, it was cancelled in 2020 due to covid and there are no signs that it's going to be restored anytime soon.
-The only viable replacement used to be a long-distance night bus, which could also save you a lots of time, but won't be as comfortable as that cancelled sleeper train.
-Unfortunately, it seems that right now (summer 2023), they are not running them either, only bus leaving around noon, but it might be worth checking out Omnibus website to see if they were reinstated.
+There is also a long-distance bus leaving at noon, but it also goes only as far as Zugdidi.

 If you fail to secure the spot on the train, you may be forced to take a direct marshrutka - two minibuses depart at 7:00 from the area in front of Main Railway Station, come at least 30 minutes earlier to catch a spot.
 Another one departs at 8:00 from Samgori railway station and there should be something from Didube as well.
 The price is 40 GEL, so it´s quite cheap, but I can´t recommend it since this uncomfortable journey takes grueling 9-10 hours - basically, it's just slower, marginally cheaper and much less comfortable alternative for the day train.

 If the are not travelling alone and don't mind spending some extra bucks, you might prefer a direct taxi.
-Those can be either arranged at bus stations or prebooked - looking at the prices of one of the most popular Georgian transport website, gotrip.ge, prices for the private transfer from Tbilisi to Mestia start at 650 GEL (230 EUR) for the group of 4.
+Those can be either arranged at bus stations or prebooked - looking at the prices of one of the most popular Georgian transport website, gotrip.ge, prices for the private transfer from Tbilisi to Mestia start at 550 GEL (180 EUR) for the group of 4.

 The last option you could consider is flight - there are 4 flights a week from Natakhtari airport near Tbilisi, operated by VanillaSky company .
 You would see Caucasus from a completely different perspective and for 90 GEL it´s quite a bargain.
 On the downside, they occassionally get canceled because of the weather and during the summer, you should book at least month in advance since they get booked up pretty fast.
 For more info, pls check this excellent post about the flight (covers also flight from Kutaisi).